 - The council declared a Climate emergency in 2019 and pledged to reduce council emissions of carbon dioxide to net zero by 2030.
-Our Climate and Ecology Strategy 2030 was produced in 2021, H&F Climate and Ecology Strategy (lbhf.gov.uk). - The council has committed to improving air quality and protecting human health and has set an ambitious target to meet World Health Organisation Air Quality Guidelines (2021) by 2030. - We have introduced two Clean Air Neighbourhood projects in South Fulham.
+Our Climate and Ecology Strategy 2030 was produced in 2021, H&F Climate and Ecology Strategy. - The council has committed to improving air quality and protecting human health and has set an ambitious target to meet World Health Organisation Air Quality Guidelines (2021) for NO2, PM10 and PM{2.5} by 2030. - We have introduced two Clean Air Neighbourhood projects in South Fulham.
 The first, to the east of Wandsworth Bridge Road, was launched in July 2020 and made permanent in December 2021.
-The second, to the streets to the west of Wandsworth Bridge Road, was launched in December 2022 and is currently in trial phase.
+The second, to the streets to the west of Wandsworth Bridge Road, was launched in December 2022 and was made permanent in March 2024.
 Together these projects have seen 15,000 fewer cars a day using residential streets with an estimated reduction of 1.35kg daily of nitrogen oxide (NO2). - The council in September 2024 introduced School Street Plus Active Travel Trial Schemes outside the main student entrances of Wendell Park Primary School (Cobbold Road), Sir John Lillie Primary School (Delaford Street), and in November 2024 at Holy Cross R.C.
 Primary School (Basuto Road).
 Parts of these three streets during peak drop-off and pick-up times will be closed to motorists from 8 am to 9.30 am and 2.30 pm to 4 pm on school days only.